BluebirdYT/BorderHoarder/README.md

 - The plugin runs on Bukkit, meaning any fork of Bukkit should work, including Spigot and Paper
-- The game is intended to be played on 1.20.4.
-It will probably not work below 1.20.3, and I can't guarantee it will work on future versions until I update it.
+- The game is intended to be played on 1.21.
 - The game can be played with any number of players, but it is recommended to play with 2-4 players.
 The more players there are, the easier the game will get.